4. Qualifiedly prohibited

 405 Broadway Avenue

-"Sask.", "Saskatchewan", "(Sask.)", "(Saskatchewan)", or any other term which denotes affiliation with the Government of Saskatchewan, may only be used in a name proposed for a federal corporation with the consent of the Director of Corporations in Saskatchewan.
-In accordance with the Saskatchewan Justice Name Qualification Policy (Name Qualification Policy — PDF document 186 Kb 38 pages)), the corporation must agree to:
+"Sask..", "Saskatchewan", "(Sask..)", "(Saskatchewan)", or any other term which denotes affiliation with the Government of Saskatchewan, can be used in a federal corporation name only if the Director of Corporations in Saskatchewan has given consent.

 Information Services Corporation (ISC)